paulobarchi/paulobarchi.github.io/_pages/about.md

 ======
 - PhD candidate in Applied Computing at National Institute for Space Research (INPE - Brazil)
 - PhD fellow at Brandeis University
-- Mostly interested in applying Machine Learning and developing systems to Astrophysics
+- Mostly interested in machine learning and scientific computing applied to astrophysics